vermiculus/seanallred.com/_posts/2015-05-25-tex-terminology.markdown

 Formats define much of the syntax you use to write your document.

-# Packages and Modules
+# Extensions

-Since the community using TeX is much more diverse and specialized than any one team can hope to accommodate, the major formats define a syntax for using plugins that anyone can write and share (licenses permitting, of course).
+Since the community using TeX is much more diverse and specialized than any one team can hope to accommodate, the major formats define a syntax for using extensions that anyone can write and share (licenses permitting, of course).
 They provide additional macros that are relevant to a given task or problem.

-Depending on the format, there are different ways to use these plugins and different names they are called.
+Depending on the format, there are different ways to use these extensions and different names they go by.
 In LaTeX, they're called packages.
 In ConTeXt, they're called modules.
 These are mostly arbitrary labels -- in the end, they're all plain-text files written in TeX primitives or whatever additional support the respective format provides.

-Since the formats try to be as widely-applicable as they can, you likely have seen plugins in heavy use for your particular application:
+Since the formats try to be as widely-applicable as they can, you likely have seen packages and modules in heavy use for your particular
+application:

 - `\input` (Plain)
 - `\usepackage` (LaTeX)